dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 _Current known issues and workarounds_

 - ⚠️ [Intel 13th and 14th generation CPUs have a high rate of failure](https://community.intel.com/t5/Processors/July-2024-Update-on-Instability-Reports-on-Intel-Core-13th-and/m-p/1617113), manifesting as strange errors in many games including "out of VRAM" errors and inexplicable CPU crashes.
-The issue impacts the higher end models at the highest ratess, but can impact several SKUs including i9 and i7 models.
+The issue impacts the higher end models at the highest rates, but can impact several SKUs including i9 and i7 models.
 Media reports: [Gamers Nexus](https://www.youtube.com/watch?v=OVdmK1UGzGs), [The Verge](https://www.theverge.com/2024/7/26/24206529/intel-13th-14th-gen-crashing-instability-cpu-voltage-q-a)
   - Fix: Intel is releasing a delivering a microcode patch in mid-August to prevent a root cause of the issue from causing damage to the CPU.
-However, if the damage has already occurred, there is no fix'; the CPU must be exchanged for a new one.
+However, if the damage has already occurred, there is no fix; the CPU must be exchanged for a new one.
   - **We recommend against the purchase of _any_ Intel 13th or 14th generation CPU** due to the severity of this issue
 - 🐛 General performance issues in the dynamic slot selection screen
   - Workaround: Disable the Supercarrier module in the module manager